johnrsibert/JonzPandemic/index.md

 distribution includes fewer instances than the right limb.
 There are also medical reasons for the skewness.
-The larger number of values to the right of the peak are possibly deaths of the people most vulnerable to the coronavirus (people older that 65 years or people with compromised immune systems).
+The larger number of values to the right of the peak are possibly deaths of the people most vulnerable to Covid-19 (people older that 65 years or people with compromised immune systems).

 The dashed curve that outlines the histogram is the theoretical